 Therefore, due to this perk, top Flutter app development companies make the bug fixing process and adding new features process easier.
 In addition, the hot reload feature in Flutter app development acts as a bridge between the developers and the designers and helps them function like well-oiled machinery.

 Flutter has layered architecture and it proves vital when it comes to developing easy and rapid user interface customization.
 With high customization, the developers have complete control over every pixel of the screen.
 Therefore, it becomes easier to overlay and animate video, text, and graphics without any hassle.

 For the quality assurance team (QA team), it becomes easier to work with Flutter as they don’t have to run different tests for different platforms.
 Thus, the total number of tests can be reduced to 50% and this will help in decreasing the overall mobile app development process as well.

-Flutter eliminates a lot of error as it separates the user interface from the native control.
-Thus, the smartphone manufactures can build error free products which in turn helps in increasing the loya; user base as well.
+Flutter eliminates a lot of errors as it separates the user interface from the native control.
+Thus, smartphone manufactures can build error-free products which in turn helps in increasing the loya; user base as well.

-A separate user interface means having a singular and unified view on all system versions without making much of an effort.
+A separate user interface means having a singular and unified view of all system versions without making much of an effort.

 Another battle that Flutter wins in the epic saga of Flutter vs React Native.
-From the super-attentiveness to the visual details, Flutter has everything that makes the app’s design user-friendly.
-In fact, one of the main reasons behind developing flutter was to create own widgets or even customize the existing ones to enhance the overall user experience.
+From super-attentiveness to visual details, Flutter has everything that makes the app’s design user-friendly.
+In fact, one of the main reasons behind developing Flutter was to create its own widgets or even customize the existing ones to enhance the overall user experience.